Current Travel Info

 The fall harvest is a big deal around these parts.
 As such, the locals know how to throw quite a fall celebration!
 Some of the staples include getting spicy at the annual Similkameen Sizzle Pepper Festival in September, Canada’s only celebration dedicated to the pepper harvest.

-Check out a variety of fall events at the Old Grist Mill and Gardens, in Keremeos, including Sunday Dinners, Concerts, and the annual Heritage Fall Fair.
-For farm-to-table dining or tasting at wine, cider, and distillery Tasting Rooms come for the harvest.
+Check out a variety of fall events at the Old Grist Mill and Gardens in Keremeos, including Sunday Dinners, Concerts, and the annual Heritage Fall Fair.
+For farm-to-table dining or tasting at wine, cider, and distillery Tasting Rooms, come for the harvest.

 Canada’s only Pepper Festival, the Similkameen Sizzle, mid-morning until early evening on one hot day in September at Memorial Park, Hwy 3, Keremeos.
 Start your day with a pancake breakfast by the Keremeos Rodeo Association, then browse our market packed with amazing vendors.
 The hot sauce competition kicks things off mid-morning, and bouncy castles open around noon for the kids (and the kids-at-heart) until late afternoon.
 In the early afternoon, the Similkameen Independent Winegrowers open the popular beverage garden, just in time to cool off before the legendary hot pepper eating contest and an evening of live music in the park, where pool access is free.